pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_presence.md

 ```

 #### Return occupancy only

+##### Requires Presence

-Set UUIDs=false for a single channel to return only occupancy.
+Return only occupancy for a single channel by specifying the channel and setting UUIDs to false:

 ```
 1